dpc10ster/RJafroc/cran-comments.md

 # Reason for submission
 * This is an update to CRAN version 1.3.2 which installed with no errors, warnings, or notes (2020-03-06) on all platforms.
-The package is still passing all checks as of 2020-12-10 02:48:06 CET.
+The package is still passing all checks on all platforms (as of 2020-12-10 02:48:06 CET).
-* This update (v2.0.0) includes includes many improvements to the code, some as a result of user-reported bugs and new featur requests, and others discovered during ongoing testing conducted since last successful submission.
+* This update (v2.0.0) includes includes many improvements to the code, some as a result of user-reported bugs and new feature requests, and others discovered during ongoing testing and code simplification conducted since the last successful submission.

 # Test environments